Traumatic Brain Injury, Paediatrics (012)

 Analgesia and Sedation

 Patients should receive an infusion of narcotic (morphine or fentanyl) and midazolam.
-Inadequate sedation should be a first consideration for raised ICP Once adequately sedated, a muscle relaxant may be added prn as a bolus to prevent coughing on suction.
+Inadequate sedation should be a first consideration for raised ICP.
+Once adequately sedated, a muscle relaxant may be added as required as a bolus or as an infusion, to prevent coughing on suction.
 If cooled, paralysis should be delivered as a continuous infusion to prevent shivering and its associated metabolic demands.

 Seizures

 Patients have a high risk of seizures which can be difficult to recognise in a sedated +/- paralysed child.
 Seizures increase ICP substantially, therefore a prophylactic approach has been adopted.
-Load with phenytoin IV (18mg/kg over 30 mins) and then continue maintenance dose for at least 7 days.
+Regular levetiracetam (typically 20mg/kg BD dosing is recommended by the neurology team) or phenytoin should be considered in all patients and continued for the first 7 days as a minimum.

 5. Temperature Management